Moran's I

 Overview of lesson

 At this step, instead of comparing defined cell types, you might ask which genes vary as a function of spatial location.
-In this lesson you apply methods for detecting spatially variable genes (SVGs), then map and visualize their expression patterns across the tissue.
-These genes often serve as interpretable anchors for defining domains, building signatures, and linking expression to morphology.
+In this lesson we will apply methods for detecting spatially variable genes (SVGs), then map and visualize their expression patterns across the tissue.
+These genes often serve as interpretable anchors for defining domains, building signatures and linking expression to morphology.

 Spatially variable genes (SVGs)

 Spatially variable genes (SVGs) are similar in concept to highly variable genes (HVGs).
-These were identifies by evaluating the variability of gene expression across the entire dataset.
-However, now we have the additional layer of the spatial location of each bin.
-Therefore we are able to identify genes that have different levels of expression depending on which area of the tissue they are found on.
+HVGs were identified by evaluating the variability of gene expression across the entire dataset.
+However, now we have the additional layer of the spatial location for each bin.
+As a result, we are able to identify genes that have different levels of expression depending on which area of the tissue they are found in.

-These methods can be used to identify genes that have strong strong spatial associations for downstream analyses - similar to how we used HVGs to calculate PCA.
-These SVGs can also be used to evaluate spatial niches within cell-types to assist in find subtypes with the tissue.
+These methods can be used to identify genes that have strong spatial associations for downstream analyses - similar to how we used HVGs to calculate PCA.
+These SVGs can also be used to evaluate spatial niches within cell-types to assist in finding subtypes within the tissue.

-Ultimately, these genes provide another peek in the spatial context of the tissue.
+Ultimately, these genes provide another peek into the spatial context of the tissue.

 \[ I = \frac{N}{S_0} \frac{ \sum_{i=1}^N \sum_{j=1}^N w_{ij}\,(x_i - \bar{x})(x_j - \bar{x}) }{ \sum_{i=1}^N (x_i - \bar{x})^2 } \]